-The efforts and practices of your company have received recognition at various forums.
-To name a few, NHPC has been conferred with "Best Performing Utility in Hydropower Sector" award at CBIP Awards, "TAI tunneling project of the year award" by Tunneling Association of India for execution of tunnels in Kishanganga H.E.
-Project and "SILVER" level recognition in World Healthy Workplace Award 2018 instituted by Arogya World India Trust in partnership with Public Health Foundation of India.
-Outstanding work by NHPC in the field of Rajbhasha implementation for the year 2017-18 were also recognized by Ministry of Home Affairs, Government of India with "Second Prize" in region "A".
+The efforts and practices of your Company have been recognized in form of awards and accolades such as "Best Performing Utility in Hydropower Sector" at CBIP Awards, "TAI tunneling project of the year award" by Tunneling Association of India for execution of tunnels in Kishanganga H.E.
+Project, "SILVER" level recognition in World Healthy Workplace Award 2018 instituted by Arogya World India Trust in partnership with Public Health Foundation of India and "Second Prize" in Region "A" for outstanding work in the field of Rajbhasha implementation for the year 2017-18 from Ministry of Home Affairs, Government of India.